dartoos-dev/well_formed/README.md

 ## Overview

-Well-**Form**ed Widget Fields - Well-Formed - is a collection of Flutter form fields widgets.
-This package aims to help developers to:
+Well-**Form**ed Widget Fields — Well-Formed is a collection of Flutter form field widgets.
+This package aims to:

-- keep user data (always) well-formed.
+- helper developers to keep user data well-formed.
-- reduce most of the (boilerplate) code related to form fields and their validations.
+- take most of the form-related coding off the developer's back.
 - improve readability and maintainability of source code by providing a declarative, object-oriented interface.
+- **not to end up being yet another buggy Flutter form package!**.

-In order to be a reliable package, each class is well-documented and fully unit tested by a CI/CD pipeline with rigorous quality gates.
+In order to be a reliable package, every class is well-documented and fully unit tested by a CI/CD pipeline with rigorous quality gates.

 ## Getting Started

-Most of the form fields in this package are built on top of a Flutter `TextFormField` widget so that they remain fully compatible with Flutter's `Form` widget container.
+Most of the form fields in this package are built on top of a `TextFormField` widget so that they remain **fully compatible** with Flutter's `Form` widget container.
+This is quite important to avoid buggy behavior, such as when a field is not cleared when its parent Form is cleared — via the reset method.

 <!-- @todo #2 add a form field example as soon as possible -->

 ## Demo application

-The demo application provides a fully working example, focused on demonstrating exactly one field in action — CepField.
+The demo application provides a fully working example, focused on demonstrating exactly one field in action — BasicTextField.
 You can take the code in this demo and experiment with it.

 To run the demo application: